 Christopher G. Lis, Chicago, Illinois

-Mr. Lis currently serves on the board of directors of the Illinois Chapter of The Leukemia and Lymphoma Society (LLS), and on the editorial boards of two medical and scientific journals.
-He has published over fifty manuscripts in the peer-reviewed medical and scientific literature, spearheaded CTCA’s inclusion into a Harvard Business School (HBS) Case, and has been interviewed and quoted regarding advice to leaders in Harvard Business School Press books, as well as a book on leadership called ‘CEO Material’ authored by New York Times Best-selling author Debra Benton.
-Mr. Lis previously served on the Hospital Advisory Committee for The Leapfrog Group, on an Expert Panel for the National Patient Advocate Foundation (NPAF), and as an expert reviewer and/or invited thought leader to foreign government and private research agencies in the Netherlands, New Zealand, and England.
+Dr. Lis currently serves on the board of directors of the Illinois Chapter of The Leukemia and Lymphoma Society (LLS) and on the editorial boards of two medical and scientific journals.
+He has published over fifty manuscripts in the peer-reviewed medical and scientific literature, served as a key contributor to three Harvard Business School (HBS) Case studies, and has been interviewed and quoted regarding advice to leaders in Harvard Business School Press books as well as a book on leadership called ‘CEO Material’ authored by New York Times Best-selling author Debra Benton.
+Dr. Lis previously served on the Hospital Advisory Committee for The Leapfrog Group, on an Expert Panel for the National Patient Advocate Foundation (NPAF), and as an expert reviewer and/or invited thought leader to foreign government and private research agencies in the Netherlands, New Zealand, and England.

 Mike Mannor, Ph.D., Notre Dame, Indiana